xavyalejodp/coding_tournament/README.md

 ![](docs/screens/report.png?raw=true)

-5.- As a user I should be able to filter the events by type of event or point in time (all, today, last week, last month, last year)
+4.- As a user I should be able to filter the events by type of event or point in time (all, today, last week, last month, last year).

 ![](docs/screens/filter.png?raw=true)

-6.- There should be a Feed sidebar that displays the last 10 events with option to load more.
-If I click on an event in this feed the main map zooms and the Info window of the event is opened automatically.
+5.- There should be a Feed sidebar that displays the last 10 events with option to load more.
+If I click on an event in this feed the main map zooms and the Info window is opened automatically.

 ![](docs/screens/feed.png?raw=true)

+6.- Every event needs a unique URL to be easily shared to other persons.
+This unique URl zooms the map and opens an Event Info Window automatically.

-Extra Points:
+7.- Extra Points:

 - Retrieve user current location and zoom to the location
 - Use Material Design, Semantic-UI, Bootstrap, etc...
-- Great Mobile experience
+- Responsive
 - Configurable to use in other cities/regions
 - Multilingual support
 - Automatic Testing